wmboon/TPySA/installation/README.md

 Below are some steps to keep in mind when installing OPM Flow from source, with Python bindings, using a Python virtual environment on Linux, without sudo rights.
 These mainly serve as reminders when I mess up my installation again.
 Some of these flags are probably superfluous.

+## Use a Python virtual environment

+I used `venv` to create a virtual environment in `/{prefix}/.venv/`.
+Make sure to install `pybind11` using

+    pip install pybind11

+Make sure to install `numpy` and `scipy` similarly.

+## Install Dune
+Install instructions can be found here https://www.dune-project.org/installation/installation-buildsrc/.

+I found it handy to use the following bash script in the `dune` folder to bump the version, when needed:

+    #!/bin/bash
+    for repo in ./*/
+    do
+        repo=${repo%*/}
+        cd $repo
+        git checkout v2.9.0
+        cd ..
+    done

+    ./dune-common/bin/dunecontrol all

 ## Install opm flow

 A full set of instructions can be found here: